 So, perhaps some of those who have already succeeded may be the best guides to promote understanding of how to create success where there is so often failure.
-The giftedness of some dyslexics seems to be particularly clear in the creative and practical fields.
+The giftedness of some dyslexics seems to be particularly clear in the fields of enterprise, business and computing, particularly computer graphics.
 In these areas, achievement is measured by demonstrated success, which is often more highly valued in society than traditional academic skills and paper credentials.
 The following personal comments and case histories may offer new insight into dyslexia.